JakobLierman/js-tooling/README.md

 - **Git tags**: Version tags are created for each released package
 - **Cleanup**: Changeset files are automatically removed after processing

+### Test Protection

+All releases are protected by comprehensive testing:

+- **Linting**: Code style and quality checks
+- **Type Checking**: TypeScript type validation
+- **Unit Tests**: All test suites must pass
+- **Security Audit**: Dependency vulnerability scanning
+- **Build Verification**: Ensures all packages build successfully

+If any test fails, the release workflow will not run, ensuring only quality code is released.

 ### Manual Release (Alternative)

 You can also trigger releases manually via GitHub Actions workflow dispatch or run locally: